sdatth/dotfiles/README.md

 ![machfiles image](./ss.png)

 !!
 Warning, install.sh script only works on ubuntu/debain distributions.
-It has been tested on ubuntu 20.04 only! \ !!
+It has been tested on ubuntu 20.04 only! <br> !!
 Other people can copy my config files or symlink it using the `stow` command.

 ## Installing